kj3moraes/Battleship-Game-Engine/README.md

   * `start` - starts the **Human vs. Machine** match
   * `exit` - terminates the program
 * Menu 2 (after `start`)
-  * fk
+  * fk (TO BE COMPLETED)
 The documentation for the various parts of the code are found within the markdown files in the respective folders and the comments in the code.
+A final PDF will be made detailing the algorithm implemented for Boogeyman and some aspects of the code
+(TO BE COMPLETED)

 ## References